Stable and On-demand Dust & Vapor Extraction

 The Philosophy behind Automated Air Flow Stabilization:

-More common and standard extraction system have serial piping, combining all extraction points to a single header, which ends in a central filter and fan.
-To keep the velocity in the header constant at the required conveying velocity, Particle Force Balancing, all extraction points have to open continuously.
+More common and standard extraction systems combine all extraction points to a single header, which ends in a central filter and fan.
+To keep the velocity in the header constant at the required conveying velocity, all extraction points have to open continuously.
 This inflexible system uses much energy, because the equipment (e.g. Fans, Filters) has to be able to deliver a large capacity.

 The alternative is to design a flexible extraction system, with all the piping directly connected to the filter.
 For this parallel system an extraction point (or branch) may be taken out of service without any negative effects for system instability etc. The disadvantage of this system is the high quantity of pipes needed.